Cray-HPE/docs-csm/operations/system_management_health/E1000_SMART_data_configuration.md

 # Retrieve SMART data from ClusterStor E1000 nodes via Redfish Exporter

 This is a Prometheus Exporter for extracting metrics from a server using the Redfish API.
-The hostname of the server has to be passed as target parameter in the http call.
+The hostname of the server has to be passed as target parameter in the HTTP call.

 All these steps need to be followed post install/upgrade CSM services.